 Poison control centers have noted an uptick in tianeptine-related calls in the last several years.
 Many of these calls are due to dangerous side effects and withdrawal, and several people have died from tianeptine overdose.

-Side effects of tianeptine include:
+Side effects of tianeptine use include:

-“A lot of these commercial tianeptine products contain 100 times the normal therapeutic dose, and because it’s not regulated, people are unknowingly taking high doses that can lead to dangerous side effects,” Dr. Anand explains.
+“A lot of these commercial tianeptine products contain 100 times the normal therapeutic dose, and because it’s not regulated, people are unknowingly taking high doses that can lead to dangerous side effects,” Dr. Anand states.

-Tianeptine goes by many different names, so read your labels carefully before you take any supplement.
+Tianeptine goes by many different names, so read your labels carefully before you take any supplements.
 Look for “tianeptine,” “tianeptine sodium” or “tianeptine sulfate” listed in the ingredients or supplement facts.
 And it comes in both powder and pill form.

 Common names for tianeptine products include: